surrealreverie/quine/README.md

 # quine
-A collection of self-replicating programs in Rust.
+This repository contains a collection of self-replicating programs in Rust.
+Each one will be a binary crate.

+- **quine**: The shortest quine I can think of.
+- **quine_with_variable**: My first successful quine, but with an extra variable.